tienna/rosetta-java-governance--operators/stakeRegistration.md

     }
 }
 ```
-We will bring this output to the step 2
+We bring this output to the step 2

-## Step 2:  to get metadata for transaction construction
+## Step 2: Getting metadata for transaction construction

-using `construction/metadata` end point to get metadata for transaction construction
+We use `construction/metadata` end point to get metadata for transaction construction

 ```
 curl --location 'localhost:8082/construction/metadata' \